 Tips for dressing at Cannes – during the day and evenings

 Cannes is known as the capital of bling, but also of ultra-formal black-tie screenings.
+And what’s appropriate during the day?
 So what should you wear at Cannes?
 Take 5 minutes to get the best tips.

-The first thing to consider is when you are going to Cannes.
+When it comes to dressing right in Cannes, the first thing to consider is when you are going.
 There are major events here almost every six weeks.
 Events such as MIPTV & MIPCOM, Midem, the Cannes Film festival, Cannes Lions and the Pan-African Film festival all attract different people for different reasons.
 So the way you dress is determined by the what you intend to do.

 The easiest ones are MIPIM and MAPIC.
 Dress-code: expensive and hyper-conservative.
 Basically, they consist of an army of men in well-cut dark suits and women in “sensible” skirts.